dwhiffing/fury/content/nato/it/air/body.md

 designed ground attack aircraft entering service in the 1970s.
 By 1994 this subsonic aircraft was considered two small and limited for front line service, but not enough A-11s were procured to replace it.
-In Northern Fury, 65 aircraft remained with 48 employed in operational squadrons.
+In Northern Fury, 65 G.91s remained with 48 employed in operational squadrons.

 | Sqn          | Name   | Location | No. | Type  | Remarks |